 If special precautions are not made, glycans will often ionize as sodiated species instead of protonated.
 To check for this, a check-box in the toolbar controls the check for adducts.
 In the edit box you can enter a different adduct to check for (e.g. Li).

-By default the search use the built-in sugar unit table, but you may change to a user-defined modification file by selecting the down arrow next to the 'sugar table' button button will display the currently active table is shown to the right of the button.
+By default the search use the built-in sugar unit table, but you may change to a userdefined modification file by selecting the down arrow next to the 'sugar table' button the right of the button.